TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/udma.md

 - UDMA driver is not supported for M4F core as the DMSS is present only in the main domain

+## Failure Prevention Guidelines for Applications

+Application developer must take care of the following guidelines to avoid failures:
+- The application developer need to ensure proper configuration of transfer request parameters to prevent invalid memory access, data inconsistencies, and unexpected system behaviour.
+- The application developer need to ensure that the proper descriptor type is configured in the transfer request (TR) parameters before initiating a UDMA data transfer.
+- The application developer needs to make sure that the source and destination buffers are cache line aligned and cache operations are performed to maintain coherency.
+- The application developer must carefully configure ICNT parameters (ICNT0/ICNT1/ICNT2) to match data block size.
+Ensure proper alignment of source and destination buffers and validate ICNT values across channels.
+- The application developer needs to ensure that the source/destination PSIL thread configured corresponds to the peripheral they want to transfer the data.

 ## Important Usage Guidelines

 -  UDMA driver doesn't manage/allocate the descriptor and RA memory.
 The caller need to allocate and provide the required memory.